openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 The base cost (in credits) to be charged for each request packet sent.

-**Gas Cost**: `U`

-The cost (in credits) for every gas of proved execution.

 **Cost Table**: `P`

 A table mapping request IDs to costs.
 Exceptions are made for the `Headers` and `Execution` requests, which may request multiple headers or a certain amount of gas to prove, respectively.
-In these cases the cost for the whole request is computed by multiplying `Cost(ID)` by the maximum number of headers or gas requested.
+In these cases the cost for the whole request is computed by multiplying `Cost(ID)` by the maximum number of headers or gas requested, respectively.

 The cost table is encoded as an RLP list containing the base cost followed by lists of length 2: